fastrgv/hbox/README.md

 In 1985 I presented the hot new topic of [Sleator/Tarjan] splay trees to my "Analysis of Algorithms" class directly from a journal because the subject was not yet in textbooks.

 ### Dynamic Programming [flood-fill]
 Dynamic programming allows efficient determination of box-valid locations and the feasibility and minimal cost of traversing between two locations.
-This information is used to feed into the Hungarian Algorithm.
+These costs are used to feed into the Hungarian Algorithm.

 ### Hungarian Matching Algorithm
 This fully functional implementation of the Hungarian algorithm provides valid, one-to-one pairings between boxes and goals for each intermediate box-layout, and provides realistic estimates [admissible & consistent] of the number of box-moves remaining to completion.
 The power of this heuristic can be seen when it is swapped out; i.e. when the secondary priority measure is changed from (moves + estimated-future-moves) to just (moves), the solver is still functional, and even faster on a some puzzles, but is significantly impaired on many others.